Streaky Bay, South Australia

 The town of Streaky Bay is the major population centre of the District Council of Streaky Bay, and the centre of an agricultural district farming cereal crops and sheep, as well as having established fishing and tourism industries.

 History

 For many thousands of years, the area around Streaky Bay has been inhabited by the Wirangu people.

 In 1627, Dutch explorer Pieter Nuyts, in the Gulden Zeepaard (Golden Seahorse), became the first European to sight the area.
-A monument has been erected on the median strip in Bay Road.
+In 1937 an obelisk was erected on the median strip in Bay Road, near the Alfred Terrace intersection.
+It was described by W. H. Howard as "The only monument in Australia commemorating the ter-centenary of an historic event".